TomasBoda/agent-lang/thesis.md

 - spreadsheet interface for almost no-code modeling
 - built-in visualisation module for better understanding of the simulation

+The thesis first dives into the important theoretical concepts behind AgentLang, where it introduces the benefits and use cases of agent-based modeling as well as provides a brief look into the idea behind language interpreters and parsers.
+Then, we will look at and compare existing agent-based tools to depict the main goals of the AgentLang framework.
+Furthermore, we will provide the AgentLang's language specification and dive deeper into the implementation of its interpreter.
+Then, we will briefly look at the web-based interface of the AgentLang framework and provide several simulation examples as well as compare them with other agent-based tools to see if the main goals were achieved.
+Finally, we will reflect back on the project and depict its main limitations and talk about future work and improvements.

 ## 1. Theoretical Background
 Before diving into the language specification, it's important to introduce and briefly explain the theoretical background behind the most important concepts used in AgentLang.
 The following chapters aim to provide an introduction to agent-based modeling, its use cases and real-world applications as well as a brief overview of language interpreters and parsers.